skywalker6174/skywalker6174.github.io/_pages/about.md

   - /about.html
 ---

 I am a Postdoctoral Fellow at the Rotman School of Management, University of Toronto.
-Prior to this, I served as a Research Fellow at National University of Singapore, where I also completed my Ph.D. in Operations Research.
+Prior to this, I served as a Research Fellow at the National University of Singapore, where I also completed my Ph.D. in Operations Research.
 My research is dedicated to two interconnected fields: (1) smart city operations, focusing on innovative and foundational business models within transportation and logistics, and (2) analytics for social good, which targets essential issues like system robustness, social well-being, and sustainability.

 ## Education